 - It was agreed that if the purchase price was to be reduced as a result of FSTM, it would appear in comparable sales.
 The comparable sales did not show an impact on land prices as a result of land being covered by a FSTM, and the other evidence supplied by the Conway’s valuer was not found to be compelling by the Land Court.

 - The evidence given by the real estate agents in respect of the diminution in value of the land was found to be not compelling.
-The Land Court stated at paragraph 46 “…while it is true that this Court often allows valuers to act on hearsay evidence when analyzing comparable sales, it is quite another thing to ask the Court to accept vague hearsay evidence from real estate agents as the basis for justifying a discount to the value of the subject land.”
+The Land Court stated at paragraph 46 “…while it is true that this Court often allows valuers to act on hearsay evidence when analysing comparable sales, it is quite another thing to ask the Court to accept vague hearsay evidence from real estate agents as the basis for justifying a discount to the value of the subject land.”

 - Ultimately, the Land Court agreed with APLNG, and identified that if there was a loss due to the activities of APLNG, then it would be limited to $20,000.